-9 students drown after river ferry capsizes in Cambodia
+10 students drown after river ferry capsizes in Cambodia

 One of the survivors, 12-year-old Ry Chanbora, was shown in a video broadcast online by Swift News telling relatives that she normally doesn’t know how to swim well despite living near the river.
 She said that when the boat was going down she jumped out, trying to swim with her face up, and drifted to the river’s bank.

 Provincial officials paid a visit to the girl, and King Norodom Sihamoni on his royal Facebook page offered condolences and prayers for the families of the victims.
+Prime Minister Hun Sen also gave condolences on the Telegram messaging platform and ordered rescuers to find all the missing.

+“May I urge all the people, especially the people who live along the river, to pay the highest care during this flooding period,” he said, referring to the recent heavy rains that possibly contributed to the accident.

-Police chief Am Thou said the boat’s owners, who were its crew, had been hospitalized after the accident but would face legal action.
+Police chief Am Thou said the boat’s two operators had been hospitalized after the accident but would face legal action.
 He did not say what charges they would face.

 The World Health Organization said last year that according to assessments in 2019, more than 144,000 drowning deaths occurred in the Asia Pacific region, 61% of the global total.

-Note: This story has corrected to report that the students had been returning from an English class, not heading to it.